1980 National League Championship Series: Background

 The 1980 National League pennant race was one of the most exciting races in baseball history, as both divisions came down to the final weekend.
 The NL East race featured the Pirates, the defending World Series Champions; the Phillies, who were hovering just over a .500 winning percentage and in third place until the middle of August; and the Expos, who were leading the division or within at least four games of first place throughout most of the season.
 The Pirates would fade at the end of the season and finish 83–79.
 The Phillies and the Expos were tied in the standings entering the final weekend of the 1980 season with a three game series set between the two clubs at Olympic Stadium (Montreal).
 On October 4, with the Phillies holding a one-game lead in the standings, and with the score tied at four heading to the tenth, Mike Schmidt hit a blast deep into the seats in left field to give the Phillies a 6–4 lead and ultimate win.
-The win clinched the NL East for the Phillies and prevented a one-game playoff with the Expos for the divisional crown the following day.
+The win clinched the NL East for the Phillies and prevented a winner-take-all Game 162 with the Expos for the divisional crown the following day.